6 Steps to Moving to PDX

 We can’t stress enough how much smoother your home buying process becomes when you have the personalized service of your own local loan provider.
 A lender who knows the Portland market and knows our lending laws and restrictions will make everything much easier.
 And, if you have any questions after the sale has gone through, a local lender probably won’t put you on hold for 20 minutes.

 Another major benefit of local lenders is that they can usually help you close on a loan much faster than a national chain.
 It’s an awesome feeling when you have a lender who will go to bat for you and even proactively call the listing agent to make sure that their questions are answered.

 At the end of the day, the lender you pick is up to you.
 But, having someone local gives you an edge when purchasing a new home in Portland.
 If you’re moving in from out-of-state, it also helps to have a local lender who specializes in such types of move.

-We recommend and almost always refer our clients to Addison Nett of Willamette Valley Bank.
+We recommend and almost always refer our clients to Addison Nett of Finance of America Mortgage.

 Read More: Where should you live in Portland, Oregon?

 6. Knowing what to expect from the buying process